If you’re a service-based small business, there’s no doubt you’re using a content marketing strategy to grow your business.

 When you first start, you’ll need to decide which forms will be the most effective for your target market.
-And what forms of content you think you can create productively.
+And what forms of content do you think you can create productively?

-As an example, online technical tasks are often better explained in a video where someone can show you the steps to take.
+For example, online technical tasks are often better explained in a video where someone can show you the steps.
 As well as for functions where someone is looking for a quick solution.

 It can be a lot easier to work something out by watching a short how-to video on YouTube rather than spending hours reading through online guides.

-Also, spend some time thinking about the kind of services you offer and the information your target market might be seeking.
+Also, spend some time thinking about your services and the information your target market might be seeking.

 In this scenario, longer forms of high-quality content would help build greater trust with your target market and provide them with the information they want.

-Setting up an automated email marketing sequence would also be an excellent way to nurture potential clients who are not ready to make a decision straight away.
+Setting up an automated email marketing sequence would also be an excellent way to nurture potential clients who are not ready to make a decision immediately.

-Writing a blog or posting on social media sounds simple, but when you’re a service-based business, it can be a little harder to come up with ideas.
+Writing a blog or posting on social media sounds simple, but developing ideas can be a little harder when you’re a service-based business.

-You don’t have photos of your products to share, and you’re no launching new services every day.
-You may also be working from home, so there are no shop or office photos available.
+You don’t have photos of your products to share, and you’re not launching new services daily.

 However, there are content formulas you can follow to make it so much easier.

-Starting with your blog, one tip I can share is to come up with eight or so keywords that align with your brand and will resonate with your target market.
+Starting with your blog, one tip I can share is developing eight keywords that align with your brand and resonate with your target market.

-It may feel a bit restrictive or boring to write about the same topics, but your blog will end up with a great structure, and those keywords will add valuable SEO goodness to your site.
+Writing about the same topics may feel a bit restrictive or boring, but your blog will have a great structure, and those keywords will add valuable SEO to your site.

 You also won’t need to come up with as many ideas for content upgrades or downloadable PDFs as you can use the same ones on multiple blog posts.

-This plugin guides you on the appropriate length for your titles and meta descriptions and gives you prompts for how to improve your writing.
+This plugin guides you on the appropriate length for your titles and meta descriptions and prompts you to improve your writing.

-This website SEO tip is included in the Ultimate Marketing Checklist along with other ideas for marketing your business online.
+This website SEO tip is included in the Ultimate Marketing Checklist and other ideas for marketing your business online.

-For social media and my downloadable PDFs, I love Canva for creating my content.
-I use the upgraded version called Canva for Work, which allows me to store my logos, images, brand colours and fonts to save time.
+I use the upgraded version called Canva Pro, which allows me to store my logos, images, brand colours and fonts to save time.

 However, there came the point where my time was much better spent on other things.